mweagle/Sparta/content/docs/cgo.md

 ## Requirements

 - Docker - Tested on OSX:

   ```
   $ docker -v
   Docker version 17.03.1-ce, build c6d412)
   ```
 - Ability to build [CGO](https://blog.golang.org/c-go-cgo) libraries
-- You *MUST* call `cgo.Main()` from your application's `main` package.
-The CGO step temporarily rewrites your application code into a CGO-compliant source file, and proper Sparta initialization depends on being able to transform your application's `main()` into a library-equivalent `init()` function.
+- You *MUST* call `cgo.Main(...)` from your application's `main` package.
+The CGO functionality depends on being able to rewrite your application code into a CGO-compabible [source](https://golang.org/cmd/cgo/).
+This enables Sparta to transform your application's `main()` into a library-equivalent `init()` function to initialize the internal function registry.

 ## Usage